Photo by davide ragusa on Unsplash

 11:40 2.3 SiC DMOSFET Real Wafer Level HTRB and HTGB Evaluation

 ABSTRACT: Reliability evaluation of SiC devices with conventional packaged-level approach is suffering from certain constraints.
 This paper presents Wafer-Level HTGB and HTRB results of SiC DMOSFET with in-situ threshold voltage monitoring.
 The full wafer map data showed 500 sites measured directly on wafer-level with probe pins is capable to detect wafer edge process deviation signature.
-Abstract

 ABSTRACT: This work introduced a design-based care area in electron beam inspection (EBI) for detecting buried defects in DRAM Bit-Lines (BLs).
 The design-based recipe significantly reduced nuisance defects from Bit-line contacts (BLCs) by approximately 98%.
 The Cohen's d value of -1.32 indicated improved data discriminability between good and bad dies due to design-based care area implementation.